 Note: If encounter information has not been entered, the encounter information dialog appears before the Diet Order dialog.
-You must complete the encounter information dialog before proceeding.
+You must complete the

 5. Select the Isolations / Precautions tab.

 The Isolations / Precautions tab on the Diet Order dialog box.

 - 6. Select a type of precaution.

 - 7. Enter any necessary instructions in the Instructions field.

 - 8. Select Accept Order.